 - Localized vulvodynia.
 This is pain in just one area of the vulva, usually the opening of the vagina (vestibule).
 The pain often occurs due to pressure on the area, such as from sexual intercourse, inserting a tampon, or sitting for a long time.

-- General vulvodynia.
-This is pain in different areas of the vula.
+- Generalized vulvodynia.
+This is pain in different areas of the vulva.
 The pain is fairly constant, with some periods of relief.
 Pressure on the vulva, such as from sitting for a long time or wearing tight pants can make symptoms worse.

 The vulvar pain is often: